DImuthuUpe/AndroidPdfViewer/README.md

 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 (Android 3.0) and higher.
 Licensed under Apache License 2.0.

+## 3.2.0-beta.3
+* Change minimum SDK version to 19
+* Drop MIPS support
+* Update to Androidx
+* Switch pdfium-android to a [fork](https://github.com/mhiew/PdfiumAndroid) so we can disable jetifier

 ## 3.2.0-beta.2
 * Fix a potential NPE due to out of sync render thread management [Pull Request](https://github.com/barteksc/AndroidPdfViewer/pull/824)
 * Update the sample app configuration so that it can compile [Pull Request](https://github.com/mhiew/AndroidPdfViewer/pull/2)